 If you’re thinking about trading futures and options, it’s important to understand the exchanges where such transactions take place.
 The Eurex Exchange — the shorter name for the European Futures and Options Market — is one of the largest derivatives markets in the world.

-Here’s what you need to know about the exchange:
+Here’s what you need to know about the Eurex.

-The Eurex Exchange facilitates the European-based derivatives market, handling digital trading volume, and contract settlement, for global traders in 700 markets across the world.
-While large volumes traded on the Eurex include common stock indexes and more complex securities, such as derivatives.
+What exactly is the Eurex definition?
+The Eurex Exchange facilitates the European-based derivatives market, handling digital trading volume and contract settlement for global traders in 700 markets across the world.
+Large volumes traded on the Eurex include common stock indexes and more complex securities, such as derivatives, which are securities that derive their price from their underlying assets.

-Eurex is one of several global derivatives exchanges, including the CBOE.
+Eurex is one of several global derivatives exchanges, including the Chicago Board Options Exchange.

 Recommended: Exploring Different Types of Investments